The Hishon surname is an Anglicized form of Gaelic Ó hOisín or "descendant of Oisín," a personal name

 1550-1613) was an Irish Protestant churchman, a founder of Trinity College, Dublin

 .
-Reverend James Ussher (1581-1656) was the Archbishop of Armagh, a churchman and...
-Another 100 words (7 lines of text) are included under the topic Early Hishon Notables in all our PDF Extended History products and printed products wherever possible.
+Reverend James Ussher (1581-1656) was the Archbishop of Armagh, a churchman and a scholar.
+He is best known for his Ussher chronology, a chronology of the history of the world formulated from a literal reading of the...
+Another 75 words (5 lines of text) are included under the topic Early Hishon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hishon family to the New World and Oceana